Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: Concrete definitions of transmission matrices

+This choice of transmission matrix corresponds to the strategy originally used in the work of Despr\'es \cite{zbMATH00863010}, assuming that \(\check{\eta}_{j}\) takes the same value from each side of \(\Gamma_{j}\) so that~Hypothesis~\eqref{BlockDiagonalForm} is satisfied.
+This work and the variants considered so far in the literature discards the issue raised by the presence of cross-points by adopting a different discretization scheme: a mixed hybrid discretization \cite{zbMATH00440677} where the degrees of freedom are associated to the faces of each tetrahedron and can thus be easily exchanged by a simple swap.
 On the contrary, the approach we adopt here is able to deal with the presence of degrees of freedom at cross-points even for N\'ed\'elec finite elements.
 To be more specific, for onion skin domain decompositions, we only have to handle single interfaces with edges of multiplicity two and Choice \eqref{PurelyLocalImpedance} fits the situation described at the end of \S \ref{ExplicitExpression}.
-Consequently, the communication operator is given explicitly by Formula \eqref{ExpressionExplicitSwapping} and our method is a simple extension of Despr\'es' method to any conformal finite element method.
-However, by introducing a more general communication operator, our theory allows to deal with domain decomposition with simple transmission quantities involving degrees of freedom of multiplicity more than two for N\'ed\'elec's elements.
+Consequently, the communication matrix is given explicitly by Formula \eqref{ExpressionExplicitSwapping} and our method is a simple extension of Despr\'es' method to any conformal finite element method.
+However, by introducing a more general communication matrix, our theory allows to deal with domain decomposition with simple transmission quantities involving degrees of freedom of multiplicity more than two for N\'ed\'elec's elements.
 This appears to be new.